diagrams/diagrams-doc/doc/manual.rst

 ~~~~~

 A `Path`, also defined in `Diagrams.Path`:mod:, is a (possibly empty)
-collection of located trails.
+collection of `Located Trail`s.
 Paths of a single trail can be
 constructed using the same functions described in the previous
 section: `fromSegments`, `fromOffsets`, `fromVertices`, `(~~)`, and
 `cubicSpline`.